AaronR2020/TA-AC-BACKEND-mongoose-js-TNaaad/block-BNaacn/index.md

 - pin -> number
 - user -> ObjectId of User from user schema

-Q. Update address schema to contain required validators for state and city field.
+Q. Update address schema to contain required validators for state and city field.[done]

-Q. Add favourites in user schema of type array of strings.
+Q. Add favourites in user schema of type array of strings.[done]

-Q. Add timestamps to user and address schema.
+Q. Add timestamps to user and address schema.[done]

-Q. create model for users schema created above and export it.
+Q. create model for users schema created above and export it.[done]

-Q. create model for article schema created above and export it.
+Q. create model for article schema created above and export it.[done]

-Q. create model for address schema created above and export it.
+Q. create model for address schema created above and export it.[done]